The UNITE HERE Difference

 Non-union Miami housekeepers make an average of $9.50 per hour.
-Boston union housekeepers average $19.36—almost $10/hour more.
+Boston union housekeepers average $21.45—more than $10/hour more.
 That extra money doesn’t come from the price of the room.
 Full Service hotels on Miami Beach charge around $295 versus $246 in downtown Boston.

 In cities where more hotels are union, all hotel workers earn more money.
 Miami has three union hotels.
-Boston has over 28.
+Boston has 29.

 UNITE HERE members stay healthy with comprehensive, affordable health care.

 With UNITE HERE, tens of thousands of families have access to high quality care that our members—cooks, room cleaners, and bussers—can actually afford.
 In cities like Chicago and Los Angeles, members pay $50 or less in monthly premiums to cover their entire families.
 In Atlantic City and New York, we run our own non-profit health clinics and members pay no premiums at all.